Last updated on April 26th, 2023 at 02:30 am

 For people that text a lot, the Messages app can be one of the most active applications on the device.

 Our tutorial below discusses a hide alerts iPhone setting that you can use when you want to reduce the number of notifications by stopping them entirely for specific conversations.

 How to Hide Text Message Alerts and Notifications on an iPhone

 - Choose Hide Alerts or the bell icon with a line through it.

-Our article continues below with additional information on what hiding alerts means on an iPhone, including pictures for steps on adjusting that setting.
+Our what does hide alerts mean article continues below with additional information on the hide alerts iPhone setting, including pictures for steps on adjusting that setting.

 If you have other muted notifications then you may want to check out our how to turn off do not disturb on iPhone 7 article and see if that setting is activated.